Coldwell Banker

 Huntsville's emergence as technology and aerospace hub creates economic influence extending into Southern Middle Tennessee.
 The Rocket City's growth, NASA presence, defense contractors, and technology employers generate regional economic activity benefiting surrounding areas including Lawrence County.

-Extreme Affordability: Median Home Prices and Cost of Living
+Affordability: Home Prices and Cost of Living

-Home Price Analysis
+Home Price Analysis (Current Market)

 Total Cost of Living Advantages